 Everything in moderation

 Sometimes you just want to kick back and relax during the holidays, but staying away junk food is not the easiest task.
 The holidays only come once a year, so it is okay to indulge in moderation.
 If you are planning on eating those sweets, try riding a stationary bike and/or running at least twice a week.
 This is a good way to give your body rest while staying in decent shape.

 When up to you, make healthier versions of your favorite desserts so you can indulge guilt-free.
 Sometimes, however, it is out of your control.
-Another way to stay in shape is to get a good workout in before heading to that holiday party.
+Another way to stay in shape is to get in a good workout before heading to that holiday party.
 Make sure those treats are worth it and eat them slowly!
 Eating slowly lessens the chances that you will over-indulge.

 Precision Nutrition: When you eat slowly, you digest better, lose or maintain weight more easily, and feel more satisfied with each meal.

 Go ahead and sign up for a couple of short races during the holiday season.
 Having something on your calendar will keep you more motivated to keep working out and eating right.